 Whereas, now, I have no use for these clothes.

-I now live in comfortable home clothes, and the only clothes I get out of the house are workout apparel, and yhe uniform for my ambulance shifts.
+I now live in comfortable home clothes, and the only clothes I get out of the house are workout apparel and the uniform for my ambulance shifts.

-The thing is, Amazon decided to give eBay a fight, and applied a free international shipping to where I live.limited till black friday.
+The thing is, Amazon decided to give eBay a fight and applied free international shipping to where I live. limited till black Friday.

-The obvious catch here , is that once you get into the shopping vibe, you can have a difficult time to get your grip back.
+The obvious catch here is that once you get into the shopping vibe, you can have a difficult time getting your grip back.

 At least for me, this resembles the symptoms of breaking a fast.